Skip to main content

 Request Information

-Our Grand Forks campus has been called "the Silicon Valley of unmanned aircraft systems" by the New York Times.
-UND students are given the opportunity to interact with small and large UAS companies such as Northrop Grumman, General Atomics, and Customs Border Protection.
-Flights are conducted regularly where UND flight students are jointly flying next to Unmanned Aircraft in the National Airspace System.
+UND's Grand Forks campus has been called "the Silicon Valley of unmanned aircraft systems" by the New York Times.
+Our students are given the opportunity to interact with small and large UAS companies such as Northrop Grumman, General Atomics, and Customs Border Protection.
+Flights are conducted regularly where UND flight students are jointly flying next to unmanned aircraft in the National Airspace System.

 Accredited UAS Program